OAuth2 Unicode C Reference Documentation

 Introduced in version 9.5.0.59

-Indicates the current progress of the OAuth2 three-legged authorization flow.
-Possible values are:
+Indicates the current stage of the OAuth2 authorization flow.
+Possible values:

-0: Idle.
-No OAuth2 has yet been attempted.
+• 0: Idle.
+No OAuth2 flow has been initiated.

-1: Waiting for Redirect.
-The OAuth2 background thread is waiting to receive the redirect HTTP request from the browser.
+• 1: Awaiting Redirect.
+The OAuth2 background thread is waiting for the browser's redirect HTTP request.

-2: Waiting for Final Response.
+• 2: Awaiting Final Response.
 The OAuth2 background thread is waiting for the final access token response.

-3: Completed with Success.
-The OAuth2 flow has completed, the background thread exited, and the successful JSON response is available in AccessTokenResponse property.
+• 3: Success.
+The OAuth2 flow completed successfully.
+The background thread has exited, and the JSON response is available in the AccessTokenResponse property.

-4: Completed with Access Denied.
-The OAuth2 flow has completed, the background thread exited, and the error JSON is available in AccessTokenResponse property.
+• 4: Access Denied.
+The OAuth2 flow completed, but access was denied.
+The background thread has exited, and the error JSON is available in the AccessTokenResponse property.

-5: Failed Prior to Completion.
-The OAuth2 flow failed to complete, the background thread exited, and the error information is available in the FailureInfo property.
+• 5: Failed.
+The OAuth2 flow failed before completion.
+The background thread has exited, and error details are available in the FailureInfo property.

 top